-Is the proposed facility for male and female athletes?
+Are the proposed ballfields for male and female athletes?

-The proposed athletics facilities are for equitable use to both male and female athletes.
+The proposed ballfields are for equitable use to both male and female athletes.
 Currently, St. Thomas softball (women) and baseball (men) play on campus.
 At this time, softball plays on the same field as men's and women's soccer, and facility usage is compressed as Division I athletic seasons are longer than Division III athletic seasons.
 Also, the current baseball facility on the corner of Selby and Cleveland is inadequate for Division I sports.